Ondangwa Urban: Politics

-The 2015 regional elections were won by Elia Irimari (SWAPO) with 1,518 votes, far ahead of Vincent Asser of the Democratic Turnhalle Alliance (DTA) with 232 votes and Anna Nikanor of the Rally for Democracy and Progress with 117 votes.
-The SWAPO candidate also won the 2020 regional election, albeit by a much smaller margin.
-Leonard Negonga won with 2,921 votes over Olavi Negonga of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 2,434 votes.
-Independent candidate Angelina Immanuel came third with 525 votes.
+The 2015 regional elections were won by Elia Irimari (SWAPO) with 1,518 votes, far ahead of Vincent Asser of the Democratic Turnhalle Alliance (DTA) with 232 votes and Anna Nikanor of the Rally for Democracy and Progress (RDP) with 117 votes.
+When Irimari was appointed governor of Oshana Region in March 2019, a by-election was set for June.
+It was won by Leonard Negonga (SWAPO, 1,936 votes), ahead of independent candidate Angeline Immanuel (1,402 votes) and Johannes Martin of the Popular Democratic Movement (PDM, the new name of the DTA) with 326 votes.

+Councillor Negonga (SWAPO) was re-elected in the 2020 regional election with 2,921 votes.
+He won over Olavi Negonga of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 2,434 votes.
+Independent candidate Immanuel came third with 525 votes.